James L. Applegate: Awards and honors

 Applegate was named Person of the Year by the Greater Cheyenne Chamber of Commerce in 1988.
 He received the Community Spirit Award from the Wyoming Tribune Eagle in 2011.

 Personal life and death

-Applegate had a wife and two children, Amy and Dan.
+Applegate had a wife and two children.

 Throughout the course of his life, Applegate volunteered for United Way, Meals on Wheels, and Habitat for Humanity.

-Applegate died at the age of 75 in Cheyenne, Wyoming on October 5, 2016.
+Applegate died at the age of 85 in Cheyenne, Wyoming, on October 5, 2016.